karios-os/docs/docs/networking/index.rst

 --------
 VXLAN is a network virtualization technology that extends Layer 2 segments across Layer 3 boundaries using encapsulation.
 It addresses the limitations of VLANs, providing a 24-bit VXLAN Network Identifier (VNI) space with support for up to 16 million segments.
-Karios integrates VXLAN within its networking stack, enabling scalable overlay connectivity between FreeBSD nodes while enforcing validation and configuration consistency.
+Karios integrates VXLAN within its networking stack, enabling scalable overlay connectivity between nodes while enforcing validation and configuration consistency.

 Protocol and Standards
 ----------------------